 Tips

-- Use paper muffin cases in your muffin tin to make it easier to remove the muffins and clean up after baking.
+- Use paper cases: Lining your muffin tin with paper cases makes it easier to remove the muffins and helps with quick cleanup.

-- Allow the muffins to cool in the tin for a few minutes before transferring them to a wire rack.
-This helps them set and keeps them from falling apart.
+- Let them cool: Allow the muffins to rest in the tin for a few minutes before transferring to a wire rack.
+This helps them firm up and hold their shape.

 Swaps